0xsomnus/curta-archive/README.md

     `$ forge script script/deploy/DeployFork.s.sol:DeployFork`

 Deploy the curta puzzle instances.
-Run `DeployPuzzleFork.s.sol` to deploy them all simultaneously or run the scripts individually depending on your preference.
+Run `deploy_puzzles.bash` to deploy them all simultaneously or run the scripts individually depending on your preference.
 Since the time limits and ether requirements for solving a puzzle are removed, deploying them simultaneously has no drawbacks.

 ## Contributing

 Novel curta puzzles will continue to be released.
 As a result, anyone is encouraged to contribute any new puzzles and their deploy scripts to this repository to save time for anyone else wanting to play past curta puzzles.
+Additionally, the suite is a bit hacky regarding the puzzles and their deploy scripts despite functionality remaining consistent with their mainnet instances.
+If the authors have any nitpicks or improvements, please open a PR.